Package insert / prescribing information

 Amebic Liver Abscess: The recommended dose in adults is a 2 g dose per day for 3-5 days taken with food.
 In pediatric patients older than three years of age, the recommended dose is 50 mg/kg/day (up to 2 g per day) for 3-5 days with food.
 There are limited pediatric data on durations of therapy exceeding 3 days, although a small number of children were treated for 5 days without additional reported adverse reactions.
 Children should be closely monitored when treatment durations exceed 3 days.

-- 250 mg tablets are pink, circular, film-coated scored tablets, with T│P debossed on one side and 250 on the other
+- 250 mg tablets are pink, round, scored tablets debossed with "N" scored "L" on one side and "550" on the other side.

-- 500 mg tablets are pink, capsule shaped, film-coated scored tablets, with T│P debossed on one side and 500 on the other
+- 500 mg tablets are pink, oval, scored tablets debossed with "N" scored "L" on one side and "551" on the other side.

 Warnings and Precautions